DHTMLX/docs-suite/docs/treegrid/data_loading.md

 # Data loading

-There are several simple ways of loading data into dhtmlxTreeGrid:
+There are several simple ways of loading data into DHTMLX TreeGrid:

 - on initialization of TreeGrid
 - after initialization of TreeGrid